adamskriver/LaTeX_Resume/README.md

 ## What Has Been Redacted

-The following personally identifiable information has been removed from the public version to protect privacy:

 - **Phone number**: Not included; contact via email or LinkedIn instead
-- **Full middle name**: Shortened from "Adam Paul Skriver" to "Adam Skriver" for brevity

 ## Public Contact Information